mangoszero/server/contrib/docker/SINGLE.md

 - linux commandline standards
 - sql statments

-This example works only on  local machine only.
+This example works only on  local(host) machine.
 For the cloud the database must be changed.
 Not here documented.

 1) Create the build container on ubuntu:focal